 Fenn had been a resident of Mendham Township since 1966 and served on the Township school board for 6 years.
 He retired after 40 years in the municipal bond industry in New York City.
 He was a past president of Frost Valley YMCA, which is located on 6,000 acres in the Catskill Park in New York, where he oversaw an enterprise which runs year round and, in 2004, had 35,000 guests who enjoyed the summer camp, environmental training and adult education.
 Fenn graduated from Northwestern University and the University of Missouri and was a former US Marine Corps Captain.

 Dorian previously worked at The Willow School in Gladstone, one of the country's Green Ribbon schools, where she was the Director of Operations and Service Learning.
 In this role, she was responsible for supporting and facilitating academically connected service learning experiences for students in preschool through eighth grade by partnering with environmental non-profits in the area, of which Schiff was one such partner.
 As a 2012 graduate of the Rutgers Master Gardener program, she maintains her MG status by completing service hours and attending continuing education classes in the field of horticulture.
 In 2015, she attended NJ Learns - Educating Leaders in Sustainability taught by Jaimie Cloud from The Cloud Institute and New Jersey Sustainable Schools, sponsored and hosted by Duke Farms.
 The nine month series, "NJ Learns program unites schools and communities to learn and change together to instigate, sustain, and scale up the innovations and best practices that contribute to sustainability."
 With more than 20 years of mission driven non-profit management experience, she holds a Bachelor's Degree in Psychology with a minor in Women's Studies from Colorado University, which is helpful as relationships are key to developing collaboration within the community.
 Dorian's passion for the environment and sustainability, her organizational development skills, her ability to harness creativity, and her community connections, will help Schiff achieve its strategic goals in the coming years.
-Dorian lives in Long Valley with her husband and two daughters.
+Dorian lives on the preserve with her husband and one of her two daughters.
 She loves to take walks, garden, forage, cook, make homemade gifts, do yoga, and read.
 With her family, she enjoys hiking, kayaking, camping, vacationing, playing and listening to music, and laughing with one another.

 Jon received his Bachelor's from Rutgers University and has been working and volunteering in the environmental field ever since.
 He has worked for Union County Parks & Recreation, National Park Service at Sandy Hook, and Duke Farms providing educational programs for all ages.
 He has held technical positions at the NJDEP working on public access mapping and wetland mitigation.
 Jon is looking forward to sharing his passion for the outside world with Schiff member, friends, and family!